Editor’s Note: This post has been updated to reflect 2019 Medicare deductibles and figures.

 The Potential Consequences of Having HSA and Medicare

 What if you didn’t realize this and have already signed up for Part A and Social Security income benefits?
-You would need to stop contributing to the health savings account.
+You would need to stop contributing to the health savings account immediately.
 However, you can use the funds that are already in your health savings account for qualified medical expenses until you exhaust the account.

 Do not attempt to cancel Part A that is already in force.
 It can have dire consequences to your Social Security income benefits.
 (You cannot cancel Part A after beginning your Social Security benefits.
 If you do, you’ll have to pay back all of the money you have already received from Social Security.)

 Instead, you can just use the funds that were already in the savings account toward Medicare Part A, B and D premiums.
-Funds can also be used for ordinary approved medical expenses, such as doctor visits, labwork, etc
+Funds can also be used for ordinary approved medical expenses, such as doctor visits, lab work, etc.

 You’ll need to speak with your accountant about any penalties you may owe for contributing into your HSA over the prior six months.
-Plan ahead for when you will enroll in Social Security income benefits.
-Then discontinue contributions into your HSA 6 months before you apply for income benefits and trigger your Part A enrollment.

 Late Enrollment Penalty for Part D